Emily3403/isisdl/README.md

 password which lead me to create this library.
 I have recently implemented this functionality into isia in order to benchmark and test both solutions.

+#### Comparison
+Downloading my entire isis directory took 22m8s with isia.
+This is in contrast to the 11m16s it took with isis_dl

 ### mCoding

 The structure of this project is heavily inspired by the